KodlabPenn/kodlab_mjbots_sdk/README.md

     sudo ./code_binary

 # Citation
-To cite this repo please use the cite this repo on github under the about panel
+To cite this repo please use the information in the CITATION.cff file

 # Acknowledgement
 This work was supported by ONR grant #N00014- 16-1-2817, a Vannevar Bush Fellowship held by Daniel Koditschek,